xwmx/nb/README.md

 # peek bookmark 12 in the notebook named "example", alternative
 nb example:peek 12
 ```
-`open` and `peek` subcommands also work seamlessly with encrypted bookmarks.
+`nb open` and `nb peek` subcommands also work seamlessly with encrypted bookmarks.
 `nb` will simply prompt you for the bookmark's password.

-`open` and `peek` automatically check whether the URL is still valid.
+`nb open` and `nb peek` automatically check whether the URL is still valid.
 If the page has been removed, `nb` can check
 the [Internet Archive Wayback Machine](https://archive.org/web/)
 for an archived copy.